Lalitmax/Maxy-Computer-Assistant/README.md

-# Voice-Activated Assistant with App Control and Attendance Management
+# Voice Assistant for App Control and Attendance Tacker

 ## Description

-This project is a **Voice-Activated Assistant** that allows users to interact with their computer through voice commands.
-It can perform various tasks such as opening applications, checking the weather, sending emails, solving math problems, and managing attendance based on voice confirmations.
+Developed a voice-activated assistant that manages attendance by marking users as present or absent based on voice confirmation.
+The assistant can open and close applications, perform web searches, provide weather updates, send emails, and solve math problems.

 ## Features